-Every patient admitted to the Hospital shall have a history and physical examination completed by a physician or other Practitioner who has been determined by the Medical Staff to be qualified and competent to perform history and physical examinations and holds appropriate clinical privileges or practice prerogatives.
-Dentists, oral surgeons, and podiatrists who are members of the Medical Staff but do not hold privileges to perform the history and physical exam, may only admit patients if a physician member of the Medical Staff holding such privileges documents and conducts or directly supervises the admitting history and physical examination (except the portion related to dentistry, oral surgery, or podiatry) and assumes responsibility for the care of the patient's medical problems present at the time of admission or which may arise during hospitalization and which are outside the limited license practitioner's lawful scope of practice.
+Every patient admitted to the Health System shall have a history and physical examination completed by a physician or other Practitioner who has been determined by the Medical Staff to be qualified and competent to perform history and physical examinations and holds appropriate clinical privileges or practice prerogatives.
+Dentists, oral surgeons, podiatrists and clinical psychologists who are members of the Medical Staff but do not hold privileges to perform the history and physical exam, may only admit patients if a physician member of the Medical Staff holding such privileges documents and conducts or directly supervises the admitting history and physical examination (except the portion related to dentistry, oral surgery, podiatry, or clinical psychology) and assumes responsibility for the care of the patient's medical problems present at the time of admission or which may arise during hospitalization and which are outside the limited license practitioner's lawful scope of practice.